kleinsimon/LV-WebView2/README.md

 # Usage
 Look at the provided examples for usage details.

-For more advanced use-cases, you can retrieve the .net control reference with a property node.
-With this reference, you can retrieve the *corewebview2* reference, which provides the full webview2 toolset (save pdfs, load http, send webmessages etc.)

 # Compilation
 To build your application, you have to manually copy the 2 DLLs from Libs to the same folder as your exe: